ljara2106/Carpool-Management/CarPool/dbscript/readme.txt

-Sample database script for your MySQL database. remove it from your server file apps after import is done.
+Sample database script for your MySQL database. remove it from your server file apps after import is done...